Ndumiso Capa: Parliamentary career

 In February 2021, Capa cautioned the Ingonyama Trust not to undermine the work of the Auditor-General.

+Capa was not included on the ANC's parliamentary candidate list for the 2024 general election and left parliament at the election.

 Personal life

 Capa is married to Rosemary Capa, who serves as the Deputy Minister of Agriculture, Rural Development and Land Reform.
 He lives in Flagstaff.